 Don’t tire yourself out on the way here, we’ll have a lot more walking

 I snickered at “more walking”, as if I was actually going to walk this first part.
 I was itching to run, to get there as soon as I could.
 But just for her, I held myself to somewhere in the middle, and settled into an easy jog.

 It was the last time I was going to be running these streets for a long time.
 I lovingly landed my feet in every familiar pothole and crack.
 Over there was the first bar I ever got kicked out of.
 A few blocks down, the corner store where Pèi stole most of her jewelry.
 The old half-a-basketball-court where I used to play with the neighborhood kids until the hoop fell down and people started dumping their trash there, haha.

-When I got to Clover Square, I didn't see Yali anywhere.
-I was about to text her again, to ask when she'd get there, when I felt her hand land on my shoulder.
+In Clover Square, I didn’t see Yali at first.
+But just as I was pulling out my phone to text her, I felt her hand land on my shoulder.
 She led me into a corner and handed me a shapeless gray hoodie that was a couple sizes too big for me.
-I obediently pulled it over my head and wriggled my arms into the sleeves.
+Obediently, I pulled it over my head and wriggled my arms into the sleeves.
 Yali was wearing one just like it, keeping her face well back under the hood.

 “Why not all the way?”

 “Buses don’t go up there.”

 So we waited at the nearest bus stop.
 It was cold, cloudy, and damp, and it felt like it could rain at any moment.
 I fidgeted with my hood.
 I didn’t like how closed-in it felt, hiding my head like that.